 LeadSimple's form builder also allows you to customize when and where your form is displayed, as well as font, color, and image options to give your form more flare.
 We'll cover that in detail below.

 Step 1: Placement, Color, Images, Fonts and More

 It's important that your form matches your website's brand.
-This prevents it from looking out of place or unprofessional.
+This helps prevent it from looking out of place or unprofessional.
 We're going to update the colors, fonts and placement of our example form to accomplish that.
 All of these settings are found in the Design tab of the settings panel.
 First though, let's give our form a name.
 In our example, we've called it "Why Choose a PM Form".
 This will be important later on.

-We'll change the form's placement to the bottom right by clicking the second Placement option,
+We'll change the form's placement to the bottom right by clicking the second Placement option.

 Our form is looking great!